-Your thesis or project must follow exactly the Graduate School guidelines.
-It is a good idea to review previous history theses and projects.
+Your thesis must follow exactly the Graduate School guidelines.
+It is a good idea to review previous history theses.
 You must cite your sources according to the Turabian method.
 Specific directions are available from the Graduate School.

-Please consult "Guidelines for Completing a Master's Thesis" or "Guidelines for Completing a Master's Project."
-You will find both guides at http://wwwjsumsedu/graduateschool/cyberadvising/.
+Please consult "Guidelines for Completing a Master's Thesis."
+You will find the guide at http://wwwjsumsedu/graduateschool/cyberadvising/.
 If there is a conflict between the JSU guidelines and Turabian, always follow the JSU guidelines.
 This is one time where following the letter, not the spirit, of the law is critical.
 It doesn't matter if the rules seem arbitrary or ridiculous, you need to follow them exactly.
-If you do not, your thesis will not be approved and you will not graduate
+If you do not, your thesis will not be approved and you will not graduate.